-Worksheet 6— Notes to the CCR Schedule
+F.6— Notes to the CCR Schedule

 Use this worksheet to submit voluntarily any additional information (e.g., data) that gives clarity on the portfolio.
 More than one additional tab may be provided.
 If the BHC elects to provide additional data, this should include an explanation of the additional data and why it is provided.
 If the data links to data in other tabs of the CCR schedule, then a clear data identifier must be provided such that tabs may be merged if necessary (see mergeability requirements above).